cycoo618/Colorization-CNN-Model/README.md

 # Colorization-CNN-Model

 ## Use CNN to colorize black and white images/videos

+For each of the .py file, there is equivalent jupyter notebook file, which is an easy and quick way to explore

 ### I. Training:
 file: Colorization_training.py